 Were you or a loved one sexually assaulted in Tampa, FL?
 You may be entitled to seek compensation from your attacker and the parties whose negligence allowed the attack to occur.
-An experienced Tampa sexual assault lawyer at Winters & Yonker, P.A. can help you understand your rights and fight to recover compensation for medical bills, lost wages, and your suffering.
+An experienced Tampa sexual assault lawyer at Winters & Yonker Personal Injury Lawyers can help you understand your rights and fight to recover compensation for medical bills, lost wages, and your suffering.

 Our lawyers have over 119 years of collective experience handling sensitive personal injury matters.
 We have the resources to help you seek compensation for all of your losses.